-Bingo sites have some of the biggest deposit bonuses available in online gaming, in terms of the percentage you recieve free.
-For a very low initial deposit, usually £10, you can expect to at least double your money in free funds and often you can claim up to 600% free.
+Bingo sites have some of the biggest deposit bonuses available in online gaming, in terms of the percentage you receive on top of your deposit.
+For a very low initial deposit, usually £10, you can expect to at least double your play money in free funds and often you can claim up to as much as 600%.

 There will also be a time limit on the bonus.
 This should be at least 7 days and some have long expiry dates of 90 days or even unlimited.
 Make sure you use your bonus in this time or you will lose it.

 There are some other important things to check to make sure you claim your bonus correctly:

 - Do you need to enter a promo code or opt in when you first deposit or is the bonus awarded automatically?

 - Are there any game restrictions or games that do not count 100% towards the turnover.